Spennymoor Town F.C.: The NPL 1st Division North (2014–2017)

 In 2016, Spennymoor claimed the runners-up spot in Division One North and entered the play-offs for the second season in succession.
 Spennymoor saw off Burscough in the semi-final, to set up a final against Northwich Victoria at Brewery Field with Spennymoor winning the game 2–0 in front of 1,129 fans thus sealing promotion for the second time in three years and guaranteeing them a place at Step 3 for the first time since Spennymoor United was dissolved in 2005.

 In the 2016–17 season, Spennymoor finished runners-up to Blyth Spartans, qualifying for the play-offs.
 They saw off Nantwich Town 2–0 at Brewery Field, thus qualifying for the final and a place in the National League North.
 On 29 April 2017, Spennymoor hosted Stourbridge in the Northern Premier League Premier Division play-off final, a goal from Rob Ramshaw sealed a 1–0 victory at Brewery Field.
 Spennymoor had therefore reached their highest position in the footballing pyramid of any team from the town and took their place in the National League North for the 2017–18 Season.
 They also reached the first round of the FA Cup for the first time, losing 3–2 to League One club MK Dons.

 National League North (2017–present)

 Spennymoor began the 2017–18 season in the National League North for the first time in their history.
 The Moors reached the FA Trophy quarter-finals for the first time before losing to Bromley.
 During the 2018–19 season, Spennymoor finished 4th, qualifying for the play-offs.
 However, they were defeated in the play-off final on penalties by Chorley after a 1–1 draw.
 In December 2020, Jason Ainsley stepped down as Spennymoor manager by mutual consent after 14 years with the club and after having won eleven trophies with the side.

+Jamie Chandler was appointed as the new Spennymoor manager at the end of the 2022–23 season.
+However, Chandler resigned from this position on 22 September 2023 after nine matches in charge.
+Lewis Dickman was appointed on an interim basis before departing in December.
+Graeme Lee was appointed as the new first-team manager.

+In 2024-25, the club reached the final of the FA Trophy for the first time in the club's history, after they defeated National League side Rochdale away from home 5-4 on penalties after a 2-2 draw, which saw them return to Wembley 12 years on from the FA Vase win.
+Alongside Rochdale, Spennymoor also defeated Sutton United en route to the final, both teams sitting a division higher than the Moors.
+Spennymoor faced Aldershot Town in the final but lost 3-0.